wadaniel/korali/examples/hierarchical.bayesian/12.hierarchical.latent.variables/README.rst

 independent from each other.
 Also, we choose to run the optimization for 250 generations.

 **Variables and Distributions:**
-As *HierarchicalLatentReference* is a *Bayesian* problem, we need to define priors for all variables.
+As *HierarchicalReference* is a *Bayesian* problem, we need to define priors for all variables.
 We define three different distributions for use as priors: